Aniruddha-Deb/quant-prep/README.md

 3. [RFQJobs](https://rfqjobs.com/practice/math/) - Really liked the Optiver test here and the Focus-Fractions and Focus-Decimals
 4. [tradinginterview](https://www.tradinginterview.com/courses/mental-arithmetic/quizzes/quiz-hard-arithmetic/) Hard - ~~This is probably the closest to the optiver test from what I can make out: sequential flow, +/-1 marking, and questions of the same format and same level~~ **EDIT**: The TradingInterview website changed since the last time I took the test, and the hard test moved [here](https://www.tradinginterview.com/courses/mental-arithmetic/quizzes/preset-hard-arithmetic/).
 This is a bit harder than the actual Optiver test I faced, which had MCQs.
 Fortunately, they updated their website with a more up-to-date version, which can be found [here](https://www.tradinginterview.com/courses/mental-arithmetic/quizzes/optiver-math-test/)
 5. [TraderMaths](https://www.tradermaths.com/math-tests) hard - decent, but again, UI is off what I should expect (ability to skim through questions makes it very easy to cherry pick easy ones to maximize score), so I don't do this much
+6. [Matiks](https://www.matiks.in/) - spied on linkedin.
+QuizUp (RIP) meets mental math.
+Quite fun, but not too many people yet (will change as more people get on it).
+My gut feel is most guests are bots/replays, but the experience is not bad and this is a decent substitute for the lack of people on the platform right now.
+Maybe not super relevant to trading per se, didn't see many division/big multiplication problems but the competition dopamine makes up for it.

 ## More Puzzles/Problems